modimore/modimore.github.io/_about/development.md

 ---
 {% assign skills = site.data.skills %}

-In addition to just writing code, both at school and in my work experience I have had opportunities to develop skills in the related areas.
+In addition to just writing code, both at school and in my work experience I have had opportunities to develop skills in these related areas.

 ## Software Design